What is the Archaeological Resources Protection Act (ARPA)?

 Above all, we need the eyes and ears of the public to spot these crimes and submit a tip!
 With ARPA we can eliminate crimes against history and keep ancient sites intact and undamaged for future generations.

 What is an Archaeological Resource?

 Archaeological resources, as defined by the Archaeological Resources Protection Act (16 USC 470bb) are “material remains of past human life” including “pottery, basketry, bottles, weapons, weapon projectiles, tools, structures or portions of structures, pit houses, rock paintings, rock carvings, intaglios, graves, [and] human skeletal materials.”
-These items must be at least 100 years of age to be protected under ARPA, but there are additional anti-theft laws to protect more recent resources.
+These items must be at least 100 years of age to be protected under ARPA.
+Many other anti-theft laws protect more recent resources.

 Archaeological resources are non-renewable and do not exist to be consumed like water or wood.
 These resources hold their cultural and historical value best when they are left undisturbed, right where they were left on the land.
 If we practice sustainable appreciation of ancient sites, we protect the rights of future generations to understand history and heritage.